Exercise as Stress Relief: Cortisol, Workout Volume, and Best Tips

 Some Simple Daily Activities to Relieve Stress

-Being a form of physical activity, gardening helps to reduce cortisol levels and can therefore be considered as a type of exercise to reduce stress.
+As a form of physical activity, gardening helps reduce cortisol levels and can therefore be considered a type of exercise for reducing stress.
 But that’s not all.
-Soil contains Mycobacterium vaccae, a type of microbe which increases human serotonin levels when inhaled or ingested.
+Soil contains Mycobacterium vaccae, a type of microbe that increases human serotonin levels when inhaled or ingested.
 Harvesting fruit and veg also causes the brain to release dopamine, making you even happier!

-Growing fresh, home-grown fruit and vegetables, and inhaling air while digging, can therefore be hugely beneficial to reducing stress levels.
+Growing fresh, home-grown fruit and vegetables, and inhaling air while digging, can therefore be hugely beneficial in reducing stress levels.

 Cleaning

 However, there is a complex relationship between cleaning and stress.
-On the one hand, both men and women show higher levels of cortisol after doing housework.
-But living in a cluttered home also leads to higher levels of cortisol.
+On the one hand, both men and women show higher cortisol levels after housework.
+But living in a cluttered home also leads to higher cortisol levels.

 Exercise as Stress Relief-cleaning car